emil10001/ejf.io/content/random/content_promotion.md

 * Comment/reply management
 * Re-sharing/influencer engagement

 Think about the split between native on the platform and off behind a link.
-Images and videos may work much better natively.
+Images, GIFs, and videos may work much better natively.

 ## G+

-**Targeted & Technical**
+Targeted & Technical

 * Long-form content including small code snippets
 * Video embed